 For more than 3 decades, thousands of people descend on Addison for this very popular celebration.
 This event gets a LOT of people so be mindful that it’s going to be very crowded!
 It includes the Addison Air Show too which is the prime focus for entertainment in 2020 outside of the Fireworks.
 It’s very popular and is consistently ranked as one of the top 10 fireworks displays in the country by USA Today.
 The park opens at 4 pm.
 You can bring backpacks, purses, tote and diapers bags and coolers which are medium, but not too large in size.

 Liberty by the Lake, The Colony – no information available yet

-This year’s theme is Spirit of America.
+This year’s theme is in Honor of our Essential Workers.
 It starts at 9am in the parking lot of the Plano ISD administration building, mini of Plano, traveling west on 15th Street then north on Independence, east on Parkhaven and ending in the parking lot of Plano Senior High School at 11 am.
 Bring your lawn chairs and coolers!

 Red, White and Boom!
 (McKinney)